I support people with recovery from religious trauma and spiritual abuse, and the rebuilding of identity.

 Welcome

-Being brave with a trusted listener can help us process life’s challenges and move through the strong emotions that can make us feel like the ground is giving way.
+Healing can often feel like a slow return to yourself.
+Being brave with a trusted listener can help process life’s challenges and move through the strong emotions that can make us feel like the ground is giving way.

-I’d love to support you to heal, grow and learn.
-I see clients in-person in Marrickville and offer online sessions for clients Australia wide.
+I’d love to support you to heal, grow and learn more about yourself.
+I see clients in-person in Marrickville in Sydney’s Inner West and offer online sessions for clients across Australia and New Zealand.
 You can get in touch here to make a counselling appointment or here if you’d like a free 15 minute intro call.

 No matter where our stories have taken us, we all just want to be ok, to feel like we can cope, find connection and meaning.
 Counselling and psychotherapy has been a powerful guide for me in this way.
 My role is to offer that to you too.